p1ng-request/document-automation/README.md

 [translate.py](https://github.com/p1ng-request/document-automation/blob/main/translate.py): Translate documentations (.md files) to destined language.
 + This pipeline uses a high-performance Neural Machine Translation (NMT) system.
 The current code is running on `Helsinki-NLP/opus-mt-en-zh` model, which is trained on a diverse range of parallel texts from the internet.
 Switch to your favourite pre-trainded moddel to translate between any pair of languages from the OPUS corpus.
-+ (Optional) Automatically push & commit codes to GitHub, fully-automate the documentation publish workflow.
++ (Optional) Fully-automated Documentation publication workflow, by push & commit to GitHub, and subsequently Docs auto deployment.

 :sparkles::sparkles:[ml-docs-scanner.py](https://github.com/p1ng-request/document-automation/blob/main/ml-docs-scanner.py):sparkles::sparkles:: The udpated version of NLP Docs Scanner.
 + Using machine learning techniques to train models on the cleaned data, make predictions on the data, score the documentation based on the criteria you specified.